Rhythmic gymnastics: Apparatus

 Since 2011, senior individual gymnasts perform four different routines with hoop, ball, clubs and ribbon.
 This is the case for individual juniors as well since 2020.
 Senior groups perform two different routines, one with a single apparatus and one with mixed apparatus (for example, a routine with 5 hoops and a routine with 3 balls / 2 ribbons).
 Junior groups perform two different routines with two different types of apparatus (for example, a routine with 5 hoops and a routine with 5 ribbons).
-As of 2017, rhythmic gymnastics equipment used in FIG-sanctioned events must have the FIG logo on the apparatus.